Field-emission display

 A field-emission display (FED) is a flat panel display technology that uses large-area field electron emission sources to provide electrons that strike colored phosphor to produce a color image.
-In a general sense, an FED consists of a matrix of cathode ray tubes, each tube producing a single sub-pixel, grouped in threes to form red-green-blue (RGB) pixels.
+In a general sense, an FED consists of a matrix of cathode-ray tubes, each tube producing a single sub-pixel, grouped in threes to form red-green-blue (RGB) pixels.
 FEDs combine the advantages of CRTs, namely their high contrast levels and very fast response times, with the packaging advantages of LCD and other flat-panel technologies.
 They also offer the possibility of requiring less power, about half that of an LCD system.
+FEDs can also be made transparent.

 Sony was the major proponent of the FED design and put considerable research and development effort into the system during the 2000s, planning mass production in 2009.
 Sony's FED efforts started winding down in 2009, as LCD became the dominant flat-panel technology.
 In January 2010, AU Optronics announced that it acquired essential FED assets from Sony and intends to continue development of the technology.
 As of 2024, no large-scale commercial FED production has been undertaken.
-FEDs can also be made transparent.

 FEDs are closely related to another developing display technology, the surface-conduction electron-emitter display (SED), differing primarily in details of the electron-emission system.

 Operation

-FED display operates like a conventional cathode ray tube (CRT) with an electron gun that uses high voltage (10 kV) to accelerate electrons, which in turn excite the phosphors, but instead of a single electron gun, an FED display contains a grid of individual nanoscopic electron guns.
+FED display operates like a conventional cathode-ray tube (CRT) with an electron gun that uses high voltage (10 kV) to accelerate electrons, which in turn excite the phosphors, but instead of a single electron gun, an FED display contains a grid of individual nanoscopic electron guns.
 It consists of 2 sheets of glass spaced at regular intervals that face each other, one of which contains the emitters, spacers and the grid, and the other that contains the phosphors.